A Comprehensive Comparison of XHTML Vs HTML5 with Features, Benefits, and Sample Code Examples:

-- Shapes like a circle, rectangle and so on can be drawn easily with the canvas and SVG tags.
+- Shapes like a circle, rectangles,s, and so on can be drawn easily with the canvas and SVG tags.

-- Efficient error handling, web storage, efficiency are some other benefits of HTML5.
+- Efficient error handling, web storage, and efficiency are some other benefits of HTML5.

 XHTML vs HTML5

-Enlisted below are the differences between XHTML vs HTML5 in details.
+Enlisted below are the differences between XHTML vs HTML5 in detail.

 |1||XHTML stands for Extensible HyperText Markup Language.
 It was launched by World Wide Web Consortium.||HTML stands for HyperText Markup language.
 It was a launched by the partnership between World Wide Web Consortium and Web Hypertext Application Technology Working Group.|

 |2||There are three set of Document Type Declaration (DTD) in XHTML namely Strict, Transitional and Frameset which are complex.||Simpler and only one doctype declaration is present.
 It does not have the option to add or keep out a DTD url in the doctype.|